HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-index_fill\_                             Yes      Yes      Yes     Yes       No       Yes       Yes       Yes      Yes    torch.Tensor index_put                                Yes      Yes      No      No        No       Yes       No        No       No     torch.Tensor index_put\_                              Yes      Yes      No      No        No       Yes       No        No       No     torch.Tensor index_select                             Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor is_complex                               Yes      Yes      No      No        No       Yes       No        No       No     torch.Tensor is_floating_point                        Yes      Yes      No      No        No       Yes       No        No       No     torch.Tensor
+index_fill\_                             Yes      Yes      Yes     Yes       No       Yes       Yes       Yes      Yes    torch.Tensor index_put                                Yes      Yes      No      No        No       Yes       No        No       No     torch.Tensor index_put\_                              Yes      Yes      No      No        No       Yes       No        No       No     torch.Tensor index_reduce                             Yes      Yes      No      No        Yes      Yes       No        No       No     torch.Tensor index_reduce\_                           Yes      Yes      No      No        Yes      Yes       No        No       No     torch.Tensor index_select                             Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.Tensor is_complex                               Yes      Yes      No      No        No       Yes       No        No       No     torch.Tensor is_floating_point                        Yes      Yes      No      No        No       Yes       No        No       No     torch.Tensor